vivaria/edisonrul.ing/docs/source/cards/v/venom-swamp.md

 ### Card Rulings

-●This card’s effect to place a Venom Counter on each face-up monster starts a Chain.
+*   This card’s effect to place a Venom Counter on each face-up monster starts a Chain.
-●This card’s effect to destroy a monster whose ATK is reduced to 0 does not start a Chain.
+*   This card’s effect to destroy a monster whose ATK is reduced to 0 does not start a Chain.
-●If a monster’s original ATK is 0, or its ATK has been reduced to 0 by another card effect●If Venom Swamp is negated by Imperial Order, etc., Venom Counters placed by its effect remain in play.
+*   If a monster’s original ATK is 0, or its ATK has been reduced to 0 by another card effect●If Venom Swamp is negated by Imperial Order, etc., Venom Counters placed by its effect remain in play.